 FFR’s Recovery Community Center in Las Vegas has ties to a variety of community resources and organizations to assist program participants to rebuild their lives and self-esteem.
 FFR offers space for 12-step programs, available 24/7, 365 days annually.
 Through a partnership with the Clark County Parenting Project, parenting classes are offered weekly onsite in one of FFR’s training rooms.
 FFR also partners with UNLV’s TRIO program offering HSE (High School Equivalence) pre-testing and tutoring, which is housed and utilized by our peers to not only obtain their HSE, but to also enroll in college and apply for grants such as the FAFSA.
-FFR staff and Peer Recovery Specialists are trained in AMHFA, (Adult Mental Health First Aid Training) and SafeTALK, Suicide Prevention Training (also housed at FFR).
+Adult and Youth Mental Health First Aid, SafeTALK, Suicide Prevention Training are also offered.

 The Recovery Community Center provides the following:

 - Computer banks with printer access and phones

 - Positive relationships and social networking opportunities

 - Recovery support services and activities